 - Two-year program to eliminate pollution from over 1,400 sources of potable water in rural areas

-- Increase legal penalties against businesses that actively dispose waste into waterways
+- Increase legal penalties against businesses that actively dispose of waste into waterways

 - Restore river and lake ecosystems for future clean energy purposes